London, Greater London

 The Opportunity

-There are over 1,500 live music venues in London — from intimate 50-cap rooms above pubs to 300-capacity indie venues.
+There are over 1,500 live music venues in London, from intimate 50-cap rooms above pubs to 300-capacity indie venues.
 Pubs, wine bars, hotels, restaurants, members' clubs, and corporate events all need live music regularly.
-The demand is genuinely there, and most venues struggle to find reliable acts.
+The demand is genuinely there, and most venues struggle to find reliable acts — browse open London gigs on the platform to see who's hiring this week.

 The Competition